openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 (Open-APS-features-enable-smb)=
 ### Enable SMB
-Here you can enable or completely disable SMB feature.

-### Enable SMB with COB
-SMB is working when there is COB active.

-### Enable SMB with temp targets
-SMB is working when there is a low or high temporary target active (eating soon, activity, hypo, custom)
+This is a master control switch for SMB.
+If disabled, no SMBs will be given.
+If enabled, and at least one of the conditions described below is active, SMBs will be enabled.

 ### Enable SMB with high temp targets
-SMB is working when there is a high temporary target active (activity, hypo).
-This option can limit other SMB Settings, i.e. if ‘SMB with temp targets’ is enabled and ‘SMB with high temp targets’ is deactivated, SMB just works with low and not with high temp targets.
-It is the same for enabled SMB with COB: if 'SMB with high temp target' is deactivated, there is no SMB with high temp target even if COB is active.
+If this setting is enabled, SMB will be allowed, but not necessarily enabled, when there is a high temporary target active (defined as anything above 100mg/dl regardless of profile target).
+This option is intended to be used to disable SMBs when the setting is disabled.
+For example, if this option is disabled, SMBs can be disabled by setting a temp target above 100mg/dl.
+This feature will also disable SMB regardless of what other condition is trying to enable SMB.

 (Open-APS-features-enable-smb-always)=
 ### Enable SMB always
+If this setting is enabled, SMB is enabled always (independent of COB, temp targets or boluses).
+If this setting is enabled, the rest of the enable settings below will have no effect.
+However, if “Enable SMB with high temp targets” is disabled and a high temp target is set SMBs will be disabled.
-SMB is working always (independent of COB, temp targets or boluses).
-For safety reasons, this option is just possibly for BG sources with a nice filtering system for noisy data.
-For now, it just works with a Dexcom G5 or G6, if using the ['Build your own Dexcom App'](DexcomG6-if-using-g6-with-build-your-own-dexcom-app) or “native mode” in xDrip+.
-If a BG value has a too large deviation, the G5/G6 doesn’t send it and waits for the next value in 5 minutes.
+For safety reasons, this option is only available for BG sources with a good filtering system for noisy data.
+Currently it is only an available option with a Dexcom G5 or G6, if using the ['Build your own Dexcom App'](DexcomG6-if-using-g6-with-build-your-own-dexcom-app) or “native mode” in xDrip+.
+If a BG value has too large of a deviation, the G5/G6 doesn’t send it and waits for the next value in 5 minutes.

 For other CGM/FGM like Freestyle Libre, ‘SMB always’ is deactivated until xDrip+ has a better noise smoothing plugin.
 You can find more [here](../Usage/Smoothing-Blood-Glucose-Data-in-xDrip.md).

+### Enable SMB with COB
+If this setting is enabled, SMB is enabled when the COB is greater than 0.

+### Enable SMB with temp targets
+If this setting is enabled, SMB is enabled when there is any temp target set (eating soon, activity, hypo, custom).
+If this setting is enabled but "Enable SMB with high temp targets" is disabled, SMB will be enabled when a low temp target is set (below 100mg/dl) but disabled when a high temp target is set.

 ### Enable SMB after carbs
-SMB is working for 6h after carbohydrates , even if COB is at 0.
-For safety reasons, this option is just possibly for BG sources with a nice filtering system for noisy data.
-For now, it just works with a Dexcom G5 or G6, if using the ['Build your own Dexcom App'](DexcomG6-if-using-g6-with-build-your-own-dexcom-app) or “native mode” in xDrip+.
-If a BG value has a too large deviation, the G5 doesn’t send it and waits for the next value in 5 minutes.
+If enabled, SMB is enabled for 6h after carbohydrates are announced, even if COB has reached 0.
+For safety reasons, this option is only available for BG sources with a nice filtering system for noisy data.
+Currently it is only an available option with a Dexcom G5 or G6 if using the ['Build your own Dexcom App'](DexcomG6-if-using-g6-with-build-your-own-dexcom-app) or “native mode” in xDrip+.
+If a BG value has too large of a deviation, the G5/G6 doesn’t send it and waits for the next value in 5 minutes.

 For other CGM/FGM like Freestyle Libre, 'Enable SMB after carbs' is deactivated until xDrip+ has a better noise smoothing plugin.
 You can find [more information here](../Usage/Smoothing-Blood-Glucose-Data-in-xDrip.md).